-> - If you are on the Deferred Payments Scheme and the Council has agreed to pay the cost of your accommodation including the 'top up', which will be recovered when your property is sold.
+- If you are on the Deferred Payments Scheme and the Council has agreed to pay the cost of your accommodation including the 'Top-Up', which will be recovered when your property is sold.

 Trafford Council needs to show to residents, elected members and tax payers of the Borough that it collects all income due from whatever source as effectively and efficiently as possible.

 The best method of debt collection is the prevention of debt.
-The Council has a policy called ‘Care and Residential Services Debt Management and Recovery Policy’ which covers both prevention and recovery.
+The Council has a Care and Residential Services Debt Management and Recovery Policy which covers both prevention and recovery.